 The figures are impressive, given that the tight economy put a pinch on many consumers during the end-of-year holidays.
 And Amazon is forecasting great things moving forward, saying it thinks its first quarter earnings will beat analysts expectations.

-- Best Black Friday Kindle deals 2021: What to expect
+- Best Prime Day MacBook deals 2022: What to expect in July